How and When to Manufacture Plastic Prototypes

 How to Create a Plastic Prototype With CNC Machining

 Another fast-paced and viable option for creating functional plastic prototypes is with CNC milling.
 This technology uses a variety of different sized tools to carve out a 3D model from a solid block of material.
 Compared to 3D printing, CNC machining offers more potential for threads and undercuts, tight tolerances, reduced size limitations and more surface finishes.
 Depending on the complexity of the plastic prototype model and the manufacturing service used, CNC milling can also provide extremely quick turnaround times.
+Learn more about plastic machining prototypes.

 While producing injection molding tooling for a small volume of plastic prototypes is generally too expensive, CNC machining allows you to test the form, fit and function of injection molded parts without having to produce injection mold tooling.
 There are a wide range of plastics that 3ERP offers through our CNC machining service, including ABS, PC, PP, POM, PMMA (Acrylic), HDPE, Teflon, PEEK and many others.
 To find out which type of material is ideal for your plastic prototype, you can contact our team of experts for more information.